Isaac-G5900/ConcurrentHTTPServer/README.md

 # Concurrent HTTP Server

-A multithreaded **HTTP/1.1** server written in C 11.
-It supports `GET` and `PUT` (file upload) and remains safe under heavy parallel load thanks to a lock‑free dispatch queue and per‑URI reader/writer locking.
+A multithreaded **HTTP/1.1** server written in C. It supports `GET` and `PUT` (file upload) and remains safe under heavy parallel load thanks to a lock‑free dispatch queue and per‑URI reader/writer locking.

 ---